-- A. Purpose.
-To provide a mechanism for the timely review of applications for subdivision approval and to ensure that the development standards of this Code are met. - B. Classification.
+To provide a mechanism for the timely review of applications for subdivision approval and to ensure that the development standards of this Code are met.

+B. Classification

 Staff shall review each subdivision application and classify it as a lot consolidation, minor subdivision or major subdivision.
-An applicant may request that the Development Review Board Commission review the classification as determined by Staff.
-The classification criteria are as follows: - 1.
-Lot Consolidation or Boundary Adjustment.
-An application for a lot consolidation or boundary adjustment shall be reviewed and approved by staff. - 2.
-Minor Subdivision.
+An applicant may request that the Development Review Board review the classification as determined by Staff.
+The classification criteria are as follows:

+1. Lot Consolidation or Boundary Adjustment.
+An application for a lot consolidation or boundary adjustment shall be reviewed and approved by staff.

+- 2. Minor Subdivision.
 A minor subdivision includes the platting of five (5) or fewer lots or minor adjustments to the lot lines of three (3) or more lots.
 A minor subdivision shall require Sketch Plan and Final Plat approval. - 3.
 Major Subdivision.
 A major subdivision is any proposal not classified as a Consolidation or Minor Subdivision.
-A major subdivision requires approval of a Sketch Plan, Preliminary Plat, and Final Plat. - C. Public Meetings/Public Hearings - 1.
-An application for Sketch Plan Approval shall be considered by the Development Review Board Commission at a Public Meeting.
+A major subdivision requires approval of a Sketch Plan, Preliminary Plat, and Final Plat.

+C. Public Meetings/Public Hearings

-- 2. Applications for Preliminary Plat or Final Plat approval shall be considered by the Development Review BoardCommission at a public hearing. - 3.
+- 1. An application for Sketch Plan Approval shall be considered by the Development Review Board at a Public Meeting. - 2.
+Applications for Preliminary Plat or Final Plat approval shall be considered by the Development Review Board at a public hearing. - 3.
 The applicant, or duly authorized agent, is encouraged to attend all meetings and hearings for review of the application.
+The Development Review Board may delay action on any application if the owner/agent fails to attend scheduled meetings or hearings.

+D. Waivers

-The Development Review BoardCommission may delay action on any application if the owner/agent fails to attend scheduled meetings or hearings. - D. Waivers.
-Any request to waive or alter any requirement of this Code shall be made in writing at the time of application. - E. General Standards of Review.
-The Development Review Board Commission shall generally review all applications for neighborhood compatibility, effect on adjoining undeveloped land, public infrastructure impact and the general public health, safety, and welfare. - F. Concurrent Reviews.
+Any request to waive or alter any requirement of this Code shall be made in writing at the time of application.

+E. General Standards of Review

+The Development Review Board shall generally review all applications for neighborhood compatibility, effect on adjoining undeveloped land, public infrastructure impact and the general public health, safety, and welfare.

+F. Concurrent Reviews

 An application for Subdivision approval may be reviewed concurrently with an application for Site Plan, Planned Development, or Conditional Use approval.
-Concurrent review does not ensure that the applications will not be denied. - G. Effects of Approval or Denial.
-Final approval of a subdivision authorizes the applicant to apply for any development permit required by this Code. - H. Application Submittal Requirements.
+Concurrent review does not ensure that the applications will not be denied.

+G. Effects of Approval or Denial

+Final approval of a subdivision authorizes the applicant to apply for any development permit required by this Code.

+H. Application Submittal Requirements

 Applications submitted for approval shall contain the material specified below.
-In addition, any request to alter or waive any Code requirements shall be included in writing as a part of the application. - 1.
-Lot Division or Lot Consolidation.
-An application for a Lot Division or Lot Consolidation shall include the following: - (a) Written request to waive or alter any requirement of this Code, if any. - (b) A survey certified by a surveyor licensed to practice in the State of Vermont. - (c) The location of existing and proposed lot lines. - (d) Certification and signature of the owner(s) of record. - (e) The location of all existing or proposed structures and distance between structures and lot lines. - 2.
+In addition, any request to alter or waive any Code requirements shall be included in writing as a part of the application.

+- 1. Lot Division or Lot Consolidation.
+An application for a Lot Division or Lot Consolidation shall include the following: - (a) Written request to waive or alter any requirement of this Code, if any. - (b) A survey certified by a surveyor licensed to practice in the State of Vermont. - (c) The location of existing and proposed lot lines.

+- (d) Certification and signature of the owner(s) of record. - (e) The location of all existing or proposed structures and distance between structures and lot lines. - 2.
 Boundary Adjustments.
 An application for approval of a Boundary Adjustment shall include two reproducible drawings suitable for filing in the land records which shall meet the requirements of 27 VSA 1403 and two copies of a survey prepared by a licensed surveyor which depicts the two lots with the adjusted boundary and the following endorsements:

-"Boundary Adjustm ents, approve d by the Vil lageCity of Essex Junction on the day of meets all Village Ci ty Code requirements.
-Signed this day of f, 20 Ву , Title
+"Boundary Adjustments, a pproved by the City of Essex Junction

+on the day of , 20, meets all City Code

+requirements.
+Signed this day of, 20

+By, Tit tle